The quality of your thoughts is responsible for the quality of your marriage. Learn how to create positive change.

 Let’s take a closer look at how humans function.

-We are meaning-making machines, we make meaning of what we see, feel, hear etc., and if we make meaning about our partner’s behaviour negatively, then we may think that they don’t care, or I’m not valued worthy enough.
-You see making meaning is making up a story, he or she is this etc., then we become stuck in that cycle of thinking and become annoyed and angry at the other based on our meaning (our story), and we make assumptions.
+We’re meaning-making machines; we create meaning from what we see, feel, hear, and so on.
+If we interpret our partner’s behaviour negatively, we may conclude that they don’t care or that we’re not worthy enough.
+You see, making meaning involves creating a story about someone, such as ‘he or she is this,’ and then we become stuck in that cycle of thinking, becoming annoyed and angry at the other based on our interpretation (our story), and we make assumptions.

-This way of creating distance between the couple, the partner who makes a negative meaning may not even be able to tell their partner that they feel unimportant when specific actions have been taken.
+This creates distance between the couple, and the partner with a negative meaning may not even be able to tell their partner that they feel unimportant when specific actions have been taken.

-We all come from different backgrounds and experiences, so of course, we are all going to make our unique meaning about certain situations, and we believe them to be 100 % correct.
-How a child was raised the environment that experienced will have a direct effect on how they think about themselves and others in the world, what belief systems are unconsciously playing out and when I say unconscious I mean that 90 % of your day you are on autopilot, your unconscious is the driver and they don’t even realise what is going on .
+We all come from different backgrounds and experiences, so, of course, we will all make our unique meanings about certain situations and believe them to be 100% correct.
+How children have been raised in the environment that they experienced will have a direct effect on how they think about themselves and others in the world, what belief systems are unconsciously playing out and when I say unconscious, I mean that 90 % of your day you are on autopilot, your unconscious is the driver.
+They don’t even realise what is going on.

 That’s a bit concerning.